Do Go On - 391 - Chris McCandless ; 'Into The Wild'

 Terrible stuff.

-They really crossed a line in my mind too.
+They really crossed the line in my mind too.

 He had a college fund, which was apparently like a gift from a family friend.

-I think childless family friend had sort of given um chris and kareen money towards
+Like a child, I think childless family friend had sort of given Chris and Corrine money towards college.

-with his parents was um that he'd use that to attend law school and they're obviously delighted
+And he's, you know, a discussion with his parents was that he'd use that to attend law school.

-but chris had an entirely different plan not long after he graduated, Chris donated the entire $24,000
+Not long after he graduated, Chris donated the entire $24,000 to Oxfam America,

-to Oxfam America, got rid of all his stuff, packed up his car with a few essentials and left.
-It was
+got rid of all his stuff, packed up his car with a few essentials, and left.

 For warmth?

-Or saved it for performing a magic show for other people.
+Or saved it for like performing a magic show for other people.

 That's true.

-I'm sure it would have been a nice warm fire, $120 worth.
+I'm sure it would have been a nice warm fire.

-Well, these days, $120 wouldn't get you much warmth, would it?
+Well, these days, $120 wouldn't get you much warmth, put it.

-He was sort of camping in his car at the time.
+He was sort of camping his car at the time.

 He had time to get out a few bits and pieces and get away.